 RESIDENTIAL SUBURBAN GARDEN

-The concept for this garden design is based on the architectural era of this 1930s property, with elements of art deco throughout.
-To this, I have brought strong structural design thinking, bold use of colours and shapes and have focused on developing a contemporary outdoor living space which closely matches the client's brief.
+"Based on the architectural era of this 1930's property, I have used strong structural design thinking, bold use of colours and art deco shapes to create a contemporary outdoor living space which closely matches the client's brief."

 Structurally, this design brings the garden to pavement level, to allow off-street parking.
 A series of tiered flower beds feature along with shallow steps leading to the front door.
 This has created the space to develop visual interest through both the change of level and the introduction of the rusty-hued Corten steel materials for the deeply edged planting beds.